themeexpress/themeexpress.github.io/devops/_posts/2022-11-06-get_starting_git.markdown

 layout: post
 title:  "Getting start to using git(version control)"
 date:   2022-11-06 01:23:48 +0900
-category: VersionControl
+category: DevOps
 ---

 # SSH key generation, git initialization, first commit and push
 It is now demanding to use a verstion control for your project.
 It is very helpful in you future development or team work.

 I am going to discuss the easy way to start with

 # Prerequisites
 1. First install git in your PC.
 I will recommand the git bash(command prompt).
 It is easy to use and developer friendly.
 To install git bash or git please click here [Git or git bash](https://git-scm.com/)
 2. Please create an account in github if you don't have yet, it is free.
 [Github](https://github.com/)